Optical alignment uses preset or custom rules for aligning characters at the start and end of paragraph text as well as at tab stops.

 To add a custom optical alignment rule:

-From the Text Styles panel, go to the Character>Optical Alignment section and change Type to 'Manual'.
+From the Text Styles panel, go to the Character section, then select Optical Alignment and change Type to Manual.

 Edit the rule as follows: